JJ/hoborg/index.md

 Plot outline
 ---------------

-After America is defeated by a technologically superior Cuba and Spain, Florida becomes an independent multiracial socialist state which is inmediately at war with the (now diminished) America.
+After the United States of America is defeated by a technologically superior Cuba and Spain, Florida becomes an independent multiracial socialist state which is inmediately at war with the (now diminished) America.

-An American Pinkerton agent is sent into that state to recover a *mechanical man* that has been seen in a circus doing gigs from Pensacola to St. Pitersburg entertaining the masses.
+A North-American Pinkerton agent is sent into that state to recover a *mechanical man* that has been seen in a circus doing gigs from Pensacola to St. Petersburg entertaining the masses.

-He succeeds, but going back to Washington is not easy.
-He becomes a railway hobo, accompanied with a hobo cyborg - the hoborg of the title.
+He succeeds, or not, but taking the loot back to Washington might not be so easy.
+He becomes a railway hobo, accompanied with a hobo cyborg - the *hoborg* of the title.

 How you can help
 -----------------------